kamalyusuf/itty-time/README.md

 ---

-Tiny (~470 bytes) time library for simplifying date math and TTLs.
+Ultra-small (~450 bytes) library for simplifying date math and TTLs.

 ## Features